CrumblyBread/ProjectMDS/README.md

 This project is licensed under the GNU Public License.
 Feel free to use, modify, and distribute the code as needed.

 ## Acknowledgments
-Thanks to the Nginx team for providing a robust web server.
+Thanks to the NGINX team for providing a robust web server.

 Special thanks to the brilliant minds behind American infrastructure design for their unparalleled creativity in making every intersection look like a unique work of art.
 I never knew I could experience such excitement at every crossroads.